-Suggested readings: Building Countdown Timers in an Email, Top Elements of an Email with Countdown Timer
+Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 Timers are first meant to urge your recipients to act as soon as possible.
 When done properly, they complement the email campaign’s mission.